Slovakia court tosses acquittals in reporter's slaying

-BRATISLAVA, Slovakia (AP) — An appeals court in Slovakia has dismissed a lower court's acquittal of a businessman accused of masterminding the 2018 slayings of an investigative journalist and his fiancée.
+BRATISLAVA, Slovakia (AP) — Slovakia's Supreme Court on Tuesday dismissed a lower court's acquittal of a businessman accused of masterminding the 2018 slayings of an investigative journalist and his fiancée.

-The Slovakian Supreme Court said the lower court did not properly assess available evidence when it cleared businessman Marian Kocner and one co-defendant of murder in the killings of Journalist Jan Kuciak and his fiancée, Martina Kusnirova, both 27.
+A three-judge panel of the Supreme Court said the criminal court did not properly assess available evidence when it cleared businessman Marian Kocner and one co-defendant of murder in the killings of journalist Jan Kuciak and his fiancée, Martina Kusnirova, both 27.

-The ruling issued Tuesday means the case will return to the Specialized Criminal Court in Pezinok, which handed down the acquittals in September.
+The judges said the Specialized Criminal Court in Pezinok evaluated the evidence without applying “elementary logic” in some instances and failed to consider it at all in others.
+They sent the case back to the lower court and ordered it to deal with all the objections.
+A date for the retrial has not been set.

+“The suffering of the parents and dear ones of Jan Kuciak and Martina Kusnirova is not over ye,t but they’re a step closer to justice,” Slovakian President Zuzana Caputova said after the panel issued its ruling..

+Kusnirova's mother, Zlatica Kusnirova, said, “I have mixed feelings, but I'm glad that justice won."

-A Specialized Criminal Court judge said at the time that there was not enough evidence for the convictions.
+A Specialized Criminal Court judge said when the acquittals were handed down in September that there was not enough evidence for the convictions.
 A third defendant was convicted and sentenced to 25 years in prison.
 Within hours, prosecutors appealed the verdicts to the country’s Supreme Court.

 Kuciak was shot in the chest and Kusnirova was shot in the head at their home in the town of Velka Maca, east of Bratislava, on Feb.
 21, 2018.
 Kocner had allegedly threatened the journalist following publication of a story about his business dealings.
 In total, Kuciak published nine stories about the businessman.